The Match Control Flow Construct

 Listing 6-1: An enum and a match expression that has the variants of the enum as its patterns

 Let’s break down the match expression in the value_in_cents function.
 First, we list the match keyword followed by an expression, which in this case is the value coin.
-This seems very similar to a conditional expression used with if, but there’s a big difference: with if, the condition needs to evaluate to a Boolean value, but here it can be any type.
+This seems very similar to a conditional expression used with the if statement, but there’s a big difference: with if, the condition needs to evaluate to a boolean value, but here it can be any type.
 The type of coin in this example is the Coin enum that we defined on the first line.

 Next are the match arms.
 An arm has two parts: a pattern and some code.
 The first arm here has a pattern that is the value Coin::Penny and then the => operator that separates the pattern and the code to run.
 The code in this case is just the value 1.
 Each arm is separated from the next with a comma.